unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Providing-Build-Files.md

    **Note:** The path in the variable `LIBIPERF3_SRC` may need to be adjusted from the boilerplate code to match the layout of the application you are porting.

-   **Tip:** It's best to add these files iteratively, i.e. one-by-one, and attempt the compilation process (step 5) in between adding all files.
+   **Tip:** It's best to add these files iteratively, i.e. one by one, and attempt the compilation process (step 5) in between adding all files.
    This will show you errors about what's missing and you can accurately determine which files are truly necessary for the build.
    In addition to this, we can also find intermittent errors which will be the result of incompatibilities between Unikraft and the application in question (covered in the next section on making patches).

 1. Now that we have added all the source files, let's try and build the application!
-This step, again, usually occurs iteratively along with the previous step of adding a new file one-by-one.
+This step, again, usually occurs iteratively along with the previous step of adding a new file one by one.
-   Because the application has been `configure`d and we have `fetch`ed the contents, we can simply try running the build in the Unikraft application directory:
+   Because the application has been configured and we have fetched the contents, we can simply try running the build in the Unikraft application directory:

    ```bash
    $ cd ~/workspace/apps/iperf3